Dsyko/meteor-hopscotch/README.md

 ###Hopscotch in a Meteor Smart Package

 This is a the [hopscotch product tour plugin](http://linkedin.github.io/hopscotch/) as a meteor smart package.
+Updated to work with Meteor version 0.9.X+

 ###How to use?